-- Statement: Description of the principle - Rationale : Explanation of why the principle is important for the organisation - Key benefits: Examples of benefits associated with the principle - Actions you can take: Examples of typical actions to improve the organisation's performance when applying the principle
+- Statement: Description of the principle - Rationale: Explanation of why the principle is important for the organisation - Key benefits: Examples of benefits associated with the principle - Actions you can take: Examples of typical actions to improve the organisation's performance when applying the principle

-QA and the team-how do you quality assure the Manager/ team/ culture/ practice?
+QA and the team- how do you quality assure the Manager/ team/ culture/ practice?

-Small groups to look at how you capture and assure some of the most difficult to pin down and hold / evidence?
+- Small groups - How you capture and assure some of the most difficult to pin down evidence?